 Reported Adverse Events

-Revia has not been shown to cause significant increases in complaints in placebo-controlled trials in patients known to be free of opioids for more than 7-10 days.
+Revia has not been shown to cause significant increases in complaints in placebo-controlled trials in patients known to be free of opioids for more than 7 to 10 days.
 Studies in alcoholic populations and in volunteers in clinical pharmacology studies have suggested that a small fraction of patients may experience an opioid withdrawal-like symptom complex consisting of tearfulness, mild nausea, abdominal cramps, restlessness, bone or joint pain, myalgia, and nasal symptoms.
 This may represent the unmasking of occult opioid use, or it may represent symptoms attributable to naltrexone.
-A number of alternative dosing patterns have been recommended to try to reduce the frequency of these complaints (see Individualization of Dosage).
+A number of alternative dosing patterns have been recommended to try to reduce the frequency of these complaints.

 In an open label safety study with approximately 570 individuals with alcoholism receiving Revia, the following new-onset adverse reactions occurred in 2% or more of the patients: nausea (10%), headache (7%), dizziness (4%), nervousness (4%), fatigue (4%), insomnia (3%), vomiting (3%), anxiety (2%) and somnolence (2%).

 Depression, suicidal ideation, and suicidal attempts have been reported in all groups when comparing naltrexone, placebo, or controls undergoing treatment for alcoholism.

 Although no causal relationship with Revia is suspected, physicians should be aware that treatment with Revia does not reduce the risk of suicide in these patients (see PRECAUTIONS).

 The following adverse reactions have been reported both at baseline and during the Revia clinical trials in opioid addiction at an incidence rate of more than 10%: